gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 grid edit cluster <cluster name>
 ```

 Use `grid delete` to delete cluster.
 Deleting a cluster will delete its resources, including runing resources.
+The deletion will take ~20-30 minutes.
 Use with care!
 The flag `--wait` is also available here, in the case of using, grid CLI will wait until the cluster is deleted.

 :::note
 Grid attempts to delete all cluster resources when a delete operation is initiated.
 However, sometimes there are dangling resources left behind.
 Make sure to inspect your account for dangling resources and delete them manually if that is the case.
 Reach out to support if you have any issues -- we are happy to help!